Nonzero-sum stochastic differential games with impulse controls: a verification theorem with applications: Examples of solvable one-dimensional impulse games

-Figure \ref{PICex1} represents the value function $x \mapsto V^c_2(x)$ for Problem 1 and $c=100$ (the dashed lines correspond to the three components of the function).
+Figure \ref{PICex1} represents the equilibrium payoff function $x \mapsto V^c_2(x)$ for Problem 1 and $c=100$ (the dashed lines correspond to the three components of the function).
 Similarly, in Figure \ref{PICex2} we plot the function $x \mapsto V^c_2(x)$ for Problem 2 and $c=100$.
-In both the cases, we notice the $C^1$-pasting in $\bar x_1$, whereas, as noticed in Section \ref{sec:stochImpGame}, the functions are not differentiable in $\bar x_1$.
+In both cases, we notice the $C^1$-pasting in $\bar x_2$, whereas, as noticed in Section \ref{sec:stochImpGame}, the functions are not differentiable in $\bar x_1$.
 Also, when $\lambda$ is non-zero, the function is unbounded.

 Figure \ref{PICint1} (for Problem 1, with $c \in \,\, ]\tilde c, \infty[ \, = \, ]0, \infty[$) and Figure \ref{PICint2} (for Problem 2, with $c \in \,\, ]\tilde c, \infty[ \, = \, ]50, \infty[$) show the continuation region and the target states: namely, we plot $c \mapsto \bar x_1(c)$ (solid blue line), $\bar x_2(c)$ (solid green line), $x^*_1(c)$ (dashed blue line) and $x^*_2(c)$ (dashed green line).
 As proved above, the continuation region enlarges as $c$ grows and diverges as $c \to \infty$.
 Consider the limit case $c \to \tilde c^+$: if $\tilde c=0$, the four parameters converge to the same state $\tilde s$; conversely, in the case $\tilde c >0$, we see that $x^*_1$ (resp.~$x^*_2$) converges to $\bar x_2$ (resp.~$\bar x_1$), which corresponds to an inadmissible game.
 Also, we notice that $x^*_1$ (resp.~$x^*_2$) is decreasing (resp.~increasing) when $\tilde c =0$, whereas such functions are not monotone in the $\tilde c >0$ case.